Summary

 Hepatitis D virus can be acquired either as a co-infection (occurs at the same time) with hepatitis B virus or as a super-infection in people who are hepatitis B positive.

-You can get hepatitis D through unsafe sex, sharing unsterile injecting equipment and other activities where the blood of an infected person enters your bloodstream.
+You can get hepatitis D through unsafe sex, sharing injecting equipment and other activities where the blood of an infected person enters your bloodstream.

 Hepatitis E

-Hepatitis E is most common in developing countries.
+Hepatitis E is most common in low socioeconomic countries and regions.
 There is no chronic (long-term) infection associated with this virus.
-Hepatitis E is more severe among pregnant women, especially in the third trimester.

-The hepatitis E virus is found in the faeces of infected people and animals and is spread by eating or drinking contaminated food or water.
+The hepatitis E virus is found in the faeces of infected people and animals, and is spread by eating or drinking contaminated food or water.
 Transmission from person to person occurs less commonly than with hepatitis A virus.

 Diagnosis of hepatitis

-Tests used to diagnose hepatitis may include blood tests and a liver ultrasound or fibroscan (a quick and non-invasive test that uses ultrasound to measure the ‘stiffness’ of your liver).
+- fibroscan – a quick and non-invasive test that uses ultrasound to measure the ‘stiffness’ of your liver.

 Treatment for hepatitis

-Treatment depends on the type of hepatitis.
-Talk to your doctor about the treatment that is recommended for you.
 Chronic viral hepatitis, whether due to hepatitis B or C, can, after many years, lead to cirrhosis and primary cancer of the liver.

 Where to get help